[Previous page] [You are now on a webpage filed as: http://www.danbyrnes.com.au/personal/personal1.htm - [Next page - personal2.htm

 Hello, My name is Dan Byrnes.
 I'm a writer in Australia and this presentation will start while I destroy/revise an old personal website I've had, and basically, start again ... an experiment with a blog online was conducted, I didn't like it and abandoned it.
 What next?

 To explain a little ...
-Earlier in 2008 I turned 60, which certainly feels like a watershed, a marker, a hurdle of some kind.
+Earlier in 2008 I turned 60, in 2022 I turned 74, which certainly feels like a watershed, a marker, a hurdle of some kind.
 (Given that I have almost been killed four times driving on Australian roads, each time, driving alone, as it happened.)
 Maybe, turning 60, I simply feel qualified to say something.
 Or simply want to say something.
 But to whom?
 And about what?
 It's not that I am short of outlets.
-I run seven websites, apart from the personal website soon to be taken offline.
+By 2022 I run eleven websites.

 It's got to do with blogging as an approach.
-I've had websites growing on the Net since late 1996, and haven't been short of material for them.
+I simply don't enjoy blogging.
+I've had websites growing on the Net since late 1996, and have never been short of material for them.
 My policy for websites has always been to avoid expressing my own opinion, most of the time, and to report facts, and other people's opinions.
 This hasn't stopped acquaintances urging me to start blogging.
 You might even enjoy it, they say.
 Will I?
-This blog will not be anything fancy, I don't have time for that.
-But in the meantime, regarding economic history, you can find another of my websites at: http://www.merchantnetworks.com.au/.
-Try it soon.

 Post3 So I write poetry?
 What sort of poetry?
 Above is a poem I wrote as I turned 60.
 There are more than 800 poems in my collection.
 But that won't be 800 poems lodged here thank you. - post 3 Poem 800 draft 2 on 11/12-4-08 By Dan Byrnes